norcalbiostat/MATH615_F19_old/lecture/lec01_data_architecture.md

 - Database, often in a manner that is comprehensible to the user/users
 - On paper or a computer
 - Spreadsheets
-- In the field data is collected and stored on paper but transfered to a database
+- In the field data is collected and stored on paper but transferred to a database

 :question: **What do we use data for?**